dudarev/policyinsights/STORIES.md

 - + Users can rate the importance of the program
 - + Users can rate the program

-- User may see comparison between localities with differences highlighted
+- User may see comparison between localities
+- User may see differences in locations comparison highlighted
 - Users can select locality to compare
+- User may see comparison between programs
+- User may see differences in programs comparison highlighted
 - Users can select program to compare
-- User may see comparison between programs with differences highlighted

 - On the main page users can see a map so that they know the future is the entire US